-Whilst statistics for December 2022 indicate that UK inflation is slowing, it nonetheless remains very high.
-As a result, the cost of living crisis continues to present a very real problem for employers.
-Whilst media focus has been on the strikes in the public sector, with many private sector employers in the throes of or about to commence, their annual pay negotiations, we are seeing trade unions pushing hard to secure significant pay rises.
+With UK inflation remaining high, the cost of living crisis continues to present a very real problem for employers.
+We are seeing trade unions continue to push hard to secure significant pay rises across both public and private sectors.
 Given businesses are grappling with their own financial pressures, this is creating real tension, with employers (many of whom have enjoyed constructive relationships with their unions to date) facing tough and difficult discussions.

 So what, as an employer, can you do on a practical basis to prepare – both in terms of avoiding any industrial action in the first place and minimising the impact on your business if industrial action is taken?